AppImage/AppImageKit/CONTRIBUTING.md

 * [Open bugs](https://github.com/search?utf8=%E2%9C%93&q=org%3AAppImage+label%3Abug+state%3Aopen&type=Issues)

 If you would like to report issues with AppImageKit itself, or would like to contribute to its development, please see get in touch with us in `#AppImage` on `irc.freenode.net`.
 We welcome pull requests addressing any of the open issues and/or other bugfixes and/or feature additions.
 In the case of complex feature additions, it is best to contact us first, before you spend much time.

+## Project governance

+Founder and project leader Simon Peter (probonopd) reserves the right to define the AppImage format, brand, high-level architecture, user experience, and project governance

+## Rules for contributing

+* The only supported version is git master
+* We do not bugfix any versions other than git master
+* Versions other than git master are considered outdated and obsolete
+* Our software comes in AppImage format.
+Everything else is unsupported by us
+* If git master breaks, all other work stops and every contributor focuses exclusively on un-breaking master
+* Every contribution shall be sent as a pull request, which must build "green" before it is merged
+* Pinned issues shall be closed before other issues are being worked on